Best Steps To Grow Chickpeas In Containers

 Chickpeas take on a dark, nearly black hue after thoroughly drying in the sun.
 This is the origin of the term “black chickpea.”
 They also go by the name Kala Chana and taste nutty and earthy.

 These chickpeas are a strong source of antioxidants and other substances, such as cyanidin and phytonutrients, which are especially advantageous for heart and blood vessel health problems.
 As a result, black chickpeas are crucial for heart health and other disorders.

 Additionally, black chickpeas include folate, a crucial source of energy and vitamin B9.
 This benefits overall cell health and growth, particularly for teenagers going through growth spurts and pregnant women.

-Black chickpeas utilize in various dishes in addition to their health advantages.
+Black chickpeas are utilized in various dishes in addition to their health advantages.
 They hold their shape well and can be used to create hummus, falafel, and flour.

 You may not be familiar with the desi kind if you're scratching your head about it.
 This is because supermarkets tend to stock the Kabuli variety more frequently.
 The typical chickpeas that you see many people prepare are called kabuli.